 - severe winter weather,

-- a decline in acorns due to defoliation of oak trees by gypsy moths which reduces the woodrats' winter food supply,
+- a decline in acorns due to defoliation of oak trees by spongy moths which reduces the woodrats' winter food supply,

 - parasitic raccoon roundworm infection,